 DMX View Window

 When you're having problems getting fixtures to work it can be useful to see the actual DMX output values coming from the console.
-PressView/Open, then Open Workspace Window, then select DMX.
+Double press Open/View, then select DMX from the window select buttons.

-The buttons on the left let you select the different output lines from the console.
+The buttons on the left let you filter by attribute and by fixture type and select the different output lines from the console.
 Scrolling the window to the right shows more information about each DMX channel.

 The Fixture Exchange function enables you to repatch fixtures in your show using alternative fixtures, retaining important elements such as cue times, shapes and legends.
 This is very useful for touring shows and venues with a high turnover of events.